Thomas Oord Solves the Problem of Evil

 Recently Greg Carey, professor of New Testament at Lancaster Theological Seminary posted a blog entry entitled “Where Do ‘Liberal’ Bible Scholars Come From?”
 It’s a good piece, and I think he is making a good point: Bible scholars become “liberal” (to the extent that they do) from reading and studying the Bible.
 The Bible itself undermines the fundamentalist view of the Bible.
 Carey writes:

 Though I understand it differently, I love the Bible as much as I ever have.
 I’m just as passionate for Jesus and for the gospel as I ever have been, though I understand them differently too.
 But I can say this: Reading the Bible is a terrific cure for fundamentalism.
 That’s exactly how many of us so-called liberal Bible scholars got our start.

 Then Peter Enns picked up on this and began a series at his blog: “I was always taught the Bible says X, but I just don’t see it.” (more…)

 A friend shared this video with me on Facebook.
 I liked it, and so I am sharing it here.

-Thomas Jay Oord is professor of theology at Northwest Nazarene University, Nampa, Idaho.
+Thomas Jay Oord is a well known and respected theologian in the Church of the Nazarene.
 He has written or edited more than twenty books.
 His website is: For the Love of Wisdom and the Wisdom of Love.